Kosovo Liberation Army: Investigations for war crimes

-In December 2022 Salih Mustafa, who had been arrested in September 2020, was convicted, in The Hague, of the war crimes of arbitrary detention, torture, and murder, but not convicted of cruel treatment due to legal reasons.
+In December 2022 Salih Mustafa, who had been arrested in September 2020, was convicted in The Hague of the war crimes of arbitrary detention, torture, and murder, but not convicted of cruel treatment for legal reasons.
 He was sentenced to 26 years in prison.
-The Trial Panel also mentioned that the victims and witnesses have showed tremendous courage cooperating with the Specialist Chambers and the Specialist Prosecutor, because they were subjected to threats and intimidation in Kosovo for their cooperation.
+The Trial Panel also mentioned that the victims and witnesses had shown tremendous courage cooperating with the Specialist Chambers and the Specialist Prosecutor, because they were subjected to threats and intimidation in Kosovo for their cooperation.